vmoroz/microsoft-react-native-windows/docs/inspector/modern-inspector-todo.md

 ### Inspector Infrastructure

-- [ ] ❌ Move inspector code from ReactNativeHost.cpp to ReactHost.cpp (RNH should be thin ABI layer)
+- [ ] ❌ Move the most of inspector code from ReactNativeHost.cpp to ReactHost.cpp (RNH should be a thin ABI layer)
 - [ ] ❌ Register inspector pages only when direct debugger is enabled for RNH
 - [ ] ❌ Handle inspector page registration/unregistration on reload when debugger enabled/disabled
 - [ ] ❌ Implement/fix debugger overlay when instance is paused in debugger